Salute: U.S. Armed Forces

 A United States Marine delivers a salute.

 Within the United States military, the salute is a courteous exchange of greetings.
-With the HDB individual salute, the head and eyes are turned toward the colors or person saluted.
+With the junior member always saluting first.
+When returning or rendering an individual salute, the head and eyes are turned toward the colors or person saluted.
 Military personnel in uniform are required to salute when they meet and recognize persons entitled to a salute, except when it is inappropriate or impractical (in public conveyances such as planes and buses, in public places such as inside theaters, or when driving a vehicle).

 Persons entitled to the salute include commissioned officers, warrant officers, the President of the United States, officers of friendly foreign nations, and recipients of the Medal of Honor (including enlisted personnel).
 Additionally, the flag of the United States is saluted during parades and other ceremonial functions.

 The U.S. military's salute, while influenced by that of the British military, differs slightly in that the palm of the hand faces down towards the shoulder.
 This difference may date back to the days of sailing ships, when tar and pitch were used to seal the timber from seawater.
 During such times, it was considered undignified to present a dirty palm in the salute, so the hand was turned through 90 degrees.

 Specifically, a proper salute goes as follows: Raise the right hand sharply, fingers and thumb extended and joined, palm facing down, and place the tip of the right forefinger on the rim of the visor, slightly to the right of the eye.
 The outer edge of the hand is barely canted downward so that neither the back of the hand nor the palm is clearly visible from the front.
 The hand and wrist are straight, the elbow inclined slightly forward, and the upper arm is horizontal.

 Members of the United States Army, United States Air Force, and United States Space Force give salutes with heads both covered and uncovered, but saluting indoors is forbidden except when formally reporting to a superior officer or during an indoor ceremony.
 When outdoors, a head cover is to be worn at all times when wearing Army Combat Uniforms, but is not required when wearing physical training (PT) gear.
 The United States Navy, Marine Corps and Coast Guard do not salute when the head is uncovered or out of uniform.